SSWConsulting/SSW.Rules.Content/rules/do-you-use-global-list/rule.md

 ---

-Global list could be referenced in multiple work item types, if you are using the same list in different places and want to keep the drop down items consistent, global list is the best practise.
+Global List could be referenced in multiple work item types, if you are using the same list in different places and want to keep the drop down items consistent, global list is the best practice.

 <!--endintro-->